mace-cream/clusterhowto/matlab.md

 If you want to use, type `module load matlab`.

 ## GUI
+You can use GUI matlab to explore small dataset or plot figures for your paper.

 Warning: Do not use GUI mode to run large-scale experiment.
 GUI is run on managenode and will use all CPUs if parallelism is enabled.
 This will cause the unstability of the system.

 If you connect the server via X11 or vnc desktop, you can start matlab by `proxychains4 matlab`.